-This colorful Prosperity Toss Salad, also known as Yee Sang (Yusheng) is a great starter for your Chinese New Year feast.
-It is a light, tasty, and fun dish to share with family and friends.
+Prosperity Toss Salad (Yee Sang/Yusheng) is a great starter for your Chinese New Year feast.
+A fun dish to share with family and friends.

 Back in the “old” days, Prosperity Toss Salad (Yee Sang/Yusheng) was only served on the 7th day of Chinese New Year known as Human Day (人日 / rén rì).
 This is the day everyone is supposed to grow a year older.
 Hence, the Chinese assumes an additional year in age during the New Year.